zach-chairez/New-Site/content/post/getting-started/index.md

   placement: 2
   preview_only: false
 ---
-### All of the following code until the section marked "Logistic Regression" was taken from https://www.kaggle.com/alexisbcook/titanic-tutorial for educational purposes.
+### All of the following code until the section marked "Contribution" was taken from https://www.kaggle.com/alexisbcook/titanic-tutorial for educational purposes.

 ```python